Christian Hoff

 Christian Hoff (born April 21, 1968) is an American actor.

 Biography

-Hoff was born in San Francisco, California, and later moved with his family to San Diego.
-At eight years old he began acting at the San Diego Junior Theater, and not long after was playing Winthrop in The Music Man.
+Hoff was born on April 21, 1968, in San Francisco, California, and later moved with his family to San Diego, California.
+At 8 years old, he began acting at the San Diego Junior Theater, and not long after was playing Winthrop in The Music Man.

 Career

 Since then he has appeared on numerous television, big screen and Broadway shows.
 Most recently, he had a guest role as Marty on All My Children.